laurent-jacob/laurent-jacob.github.io/content/authors/antoine/_index.md

 # Role/position/tagline
 role: 2019-2023, with Philippe Veber and Yohann de Castro.

-now: Now an MBA fellow at Collège des Ingénieurs
+now: Now a Data Science Manager at Aurobac Therapeutics

 external_link: https://fr.linkedin.com/in/antoine-villi%C3%A9